Chesney and Wolfe: On the Buses

 Their next series was ITV's On the Buses, which ran from 1969 to 1973, leading them to be called the Other Two Ronnies.
 Rejected by the BBC, it was commissioned by Frank Muir, now Head of Entertainment at the then recently established London Weekend Television, who said it was "rather at the baked beans end of my menu".
 The series had an audience of up to 20 million, and was more popular at the time than Dad's Army.

 It starred Reg Varney as bus driver Stan Butler, with Bob Grant as his bus conductor Jack Harper.
 Doris Hare was his Mum (originally played by Cicely Courtneidge), Michael Robbins his brother-in-law Arthur, Anna Karen as his plain sister Olive.
 Stephen Lewis as bus inspector Cyril Blake, usually referred to as 'Blakey', delivered the series' catchphrases "I 'ate you, Butler" and "I'll get you for this, Butler".
-Both Varney and Grant's characters were womanisers; it was a decidedly un-politically correct series, with women objectified and ethnic minorities used inappropriately for humour.
+Both Varney and Grant's characters were womanisers.
 As David Stubbs wrote for The Guardian in 2008, Grant and Varney were playing "two conspicuously middle-aged men" pursuing "an endless array of improbably available 'dolly birds'".

 The series, although a rating success, was nevertheless critically derided at the time of its first broadcast.
 It led to three film spin-offs, which Chesney and Wolfe both co-wrote and co-produced.
 The first of these was more successful at the British box office than the year's James Bond film Diamonds Are Forever (1971).
 On the Buses American remake, Lotsa Luck (1973–74), ran for a season on NBC.
 When On the Buses ended, Wolfe and Chesney followed it with Don't Drink the Water (1974–75), which starred Stephen Lewis's Blakey character abroad in Spain with his sister (played by Pat Coombs).
 It lasted for two series.